yie1d/pydoll/docs/api/commands/input.md

 - Pressure-sensitive touch events

 !!! tip "Element Methods"
-    For most use cases, use the higher-level element methods like `element.click()` and `element.type()` which provide a more convenient API and handle common scenarios automatically.
+    For most use cases, use the higher-level element methods like `element.click()` and `element.type_text()` which provide a more convenient API and handle common scenarios automatically.